finsberg/simber-workshop-2022/README.md

 To run python you first need to open a terminal

 #### Windows
 Open the start menu and search for `CMD`. `CMD` is the most basic terminal on Windows.
-Another option is PowerShell which is also usually allready installed.
+Another option is PowerShell which is also usually already installed.
 I would recommend to install [Windows terminal](https://docs.microsoft.com/en-us/windows/terminal/) which has many more features.

 #### Mac
 To open a terminal on Mac hit `CMD+SPACE` and type terminal.